How to Groom a Yorkie: Complete Guide for Yorkshire Terriers

 4. Body Trimming: Creating the Base Look

-One experienced owner shares: "I use my left hand and catch the fur between my index and middle finger with my inner hand against her skin and quickly clip what is above my fingers."
+Use your left hand to trap the fur between your index and middle fingers.
+Then, with your inner hand against her skin, quickly clip what is above your fingers.
 This creates an even cut while protecting your dog from accidental nicks.

 Sound sensitivity solution